 Abdominal surgery involves making a large incision in the lower abdomen, through which the surgeon can clearly view the pelvic organs and remove the fallopian tube tissue.

-Abdominal surgery typically takes longer to heal, and carries more risk for complications, such as infection or tissue damage.
+Any abdominal surgery typically takes longer to heal, and carries more risk for complications, such as infection or tissue damage.
 However, if the damage to the fallopian tube and surrounding tissue is extensive, or if there is a large mass to be removed, abdominal surgery may be preferred.

 In this less-invasive Salpingectomy surgery procedure, the surgeon makes 1-3 small incisions in the lower abdomen, and inserts a laparoscope into the pelvis through one of the incisions.
 The camera at the end of the laparoscope guides the surgeon through the procedure.
 The fallopian tube tissue is then removed through the small incisions.